The radical and resilient experiences of family making in Lewisham

 Project

-In/Visible Labour will ask how this history, alongside those less represented, contributes to the shaping of the borough and its people.
+In/Visible Labour asked how this history, alongside those less represented, contributes to the shaping of the borough and its people.

-To achieve this, the project will engage local people through a number of creative workshops, film-screenings, food socials and interviews to reflect on a diverse set of stories.
-Families, support and health networks, and community organisations will all be included in this process.
+The project engaged local people through a number of creative workshops, film-screenings, food socials and interviews to reflect on a diverse set of stories.
+Families, support and health networks, and community organisations were included in this process.

 Follow In_Visible_Labour on Instagram for more updates.